adgoudz/dotfiles/README.md

 [neovim/neovim](https://github.com/neovim/neovim)
-Neovim began as a fork of [Vim] in 2014 with a faster plugin system, a built-in terminal emulator, and several other features.
+Neovim began as a fork of [Vim] in 2014 with a faster plugin system, a built-in terminal emulator, and many other features.
 I'll only use Vim if I'm on a host where I can't install Neovim, but since this happens often when I log in to remote servers, my Neovim configuration is [backwards-compatible][nvim-from-vim] with Vim.
 My configuration will also apply Neovim's defaults in Vim so that the editing behavior is identical between the